waldo-vision/optical.flow.demo/README.md

 # waldo-anticheat
-A project that uses optical flow and machine learning to detect aimhacking in video clips from the game Apex Legends.
+A project that aims to use optical flow and machine learning to detect aimhacking in video clips from fps games

 ## The What
 A new form of cheating in video games is using deep learning to implement an aim assist cheat.